 A remastered edition of the PlayStation 3 version, Earth Defense Force 4.1: The Shadow of New Despair is playable with up to three friends.
-Roam through a wide selection of locals, using over different 100 guns for each soldier subclass, and destroy everything and anything in your way.
+Featuring a wide selection of locales and boasting over 100 different guns for each soldier subclass, Earth Defense Force 4.1 lets you destroy everything and anything in your way.

 The Lego Movie Videogame

 The Lego Movie Videogame is just what the title implies.
 If you’ve ever played any of the Lego games, you’ll know exactly what to expect.

 This is a simple, light-hearted action-adventure title that is suitable for gamers of all ages.
 It’s full of colorful and creatively designed levels with plenty of action, and platforming segments.